2021-2022 Oregon Zoo Foundation Gratitude Report

-Our donors added enriching features to the multimillion-dollar bond-funded construction of Primate Forest, which will include a stream, waterfalls, rocks and a tree canopy for climbing.
-These new features will encourage natural behaviors, keeping chimpanzees engaged and healthy.
+Our donors added enriching features to the multimillion-dollar bond-funded construction of Primate Forest, including a stream, waterfalls, rocks and a tree canopy for climbing.
+These features encourage natural behaviors, keeping chimpanzees engaged and healthy.

 Healthy habitats and thriving wildlife are of utmost important to the zoo and the foundation.
 From life-saving veterinary equipment to sophisticated cameras for monitoring animals at night, our community made a big impact in the 2018-2019 fiscal year.

 Individual donors, estates and foundations helped purchase amazing tools for the Veterinary Medical Center—a blood-banking centrifuge, a computerized tomography (or CT) scanner and state-of-the art, energy-efficient freezers for storage of samples.
 These additions advanced our care for endangered western pond turtles, elephants and all the animals at the zoo.

 In accordance with the foundation's dedication to conservation science, a huge accomplishment in 2016 was the creation of the $1 million Asian Elephant Endowment.
 Another OZF elephant conservation milestone seen in 2016 was an emergency fund transfer to supply milk replacer for orphaned elephant calves in Borneo.